kristinemlarson/gpssnrpy/README.md

 I am still working on this documentation.
 I will be adding instructions on how to use these as libraries.

+Multi-GNSS capabilities, a la gnssSNR, will be added.

+This capability will be added to gnssrefl.

 Kristine M. Larson
 https://kristinelarson.net